Latest Updates

 Serves as both a remote access app and an online meeting platform.

-2. Microsoft Remote Desktop
+3. Microsoft Remote Desktop

 Microsoft Remote Desktop for Mac

-It’s one of the best free RDP for MacOS and Windows.
+It’s one of the best free RDP solutions for MacOS and Windows.
 As the name suggests, this application is a part of the Microsoft ecosystem, allowing you to access and control Windows-based devices remotely.

 It’s compatible with Windows, MacOS, iOS, and Android.
 To enable remote access, run the app Microsoft Remote Desktop on a Windows computer.
 After this, launch it on another device and enter login credentials and IP address.